- Table of Contents

 Feedback from Stakeholders

 Gather feedback from key stakeholders, including customers, employees, and partners.
-Their perceptions and experiences provide qualitative insights into the success of the transformation.
+Their perceptions and experiences provide qualitative insights into the transformation's success.
 Address any concerns or suggestions to enhance the overall impact.

 Benchmarking Against Industry Standards